-While studying in London Christina had her international operatic debut in Montpellier as Amore in Gluck’s ‘Orfeo et Euridice’ in 2013 followed by Barbarina in ‘Le Nozze di Figaro’ at the Theater an der Wien under Nicolaus Harnoncourt in 2014.

-Until 2016 Christina was part of the international Opera studio of the state Opera Hamburg where she started to build up her international career.
+During her studies Christina had her international operatic debut in Montpellier as Amore in Gluck’s ‘Orfeo et Euridice’ (2013) followed by Barbarina in ‘Le Nozze di Figaro’ at the Theater an der Wien under Nicolaus Harnoncourt (2014).
+Christina was part of the Hamburgische Staatsoper for three years (2014/16 International Opera Studio, 2016/17 Ensemble) during which she began to build up her international career.

-Since then she debuted at the Salzburg Festival (Young singers project, Barbarina and C minor mass), the Berlin Staatsoper (Waldvogel in ‘Siegfried’ under Barenboim) and the Opera de national de Paris (Papagena in ‘Die Zauberflöte’) as well as recording Zerlina in ‘Don Giovanni’ with Teodor Currentzis and Sony Classical.
+Since then she has debuted at the Salzburg Festival (Young singers project, Barbarina, C minor mass and Servilia), the Berlin Staatsoper (Waldvogel in ‘Siegfried’ under Daniel Barenboim) and the Opera National de Paris (Papagena in ‘Die Zauberflöte’) as well as recording Zerlina in ‘Don Giovanni’ with Teodor Currentzis for Sony Classical.

-In the season 2016/17 the young soprano is part of the Ensemble of Staatsoper Hamburg where she is performing Pamina ‘Die Zauberflöte’, Gemmy ‘Guillaume Tell’, Constance ‘Dialogues des Carmélites’ and Almira ‘Almira.
-With Hamburg’s GMD Kent Nagano, Christina has performed Brahms’ ‘Ein Deutsches Requiem’, Ilia in ‘Idomeneo’ and Bach’s ‘St Matthew Passion’.
+As part of the Ensemble of Hamburgische Staatsoper she performed as Pamina ‘Die Zauberflöte’, Gemmy ‘Guillaume Tell’, Constance ‘Dialogues des Carmélites’ and Almira ‘Almira’.
+With Hamburg’s General Musical Director, Kent Nagano, Christina performed Brahms’ ‘Ein Deutsches Requiem’, Ilia in ‘Idomeneo’ and Bach’s ‘St Matthew Passion’.